NewNew Blog PostRead more

 The quality of your thinking is limited by the quality of your questions.
 Ask a shallow question, get a shallow answer.
 Ask a powerful question, and you unlock insights you didn't know existed.

-But here's the problem: asking great questions is a skill, and most of us never learned it.
-We weren't taught to challenge our own assumptions, to explore angles we instinctively avoid, or to sit with productive tension instead of rushing to resolution.
+But asking great questions is a skill, and most of us never learned it.
+We weren't taught to challenge our own assumptions, explore angles we instinctively avoid, or sit with productive tension instead of rushing to resolution.

 You ask: